Skip to content

 Name String Name of the application Chat

-Embeddable Boolean Select whether the app should be embedded in Player's iframe True
+Embeddable Boolean Select whether to embed the app in Player's iframe True

 Load in Background Boolean Select whether the app should load in the background True

-After all desired configurations have been added, click Save.
+After you've added all desired configurations, click Save.

 Edit a Player App